grafana/grafana/docs/sources/panels/transformations.md

 | 2020-07-07 11:34:20 | node    | 15     |
 | 2020-07-07 11:24:20 | postgre | 5      |

-Here is the result after applying the merge transformation.
+Here is the result after applying the `Merge` transformation.

 | Time                | Job     | Errors | Uptime    |
 |---------------------|---------|--------|-----------|